-- The applicant has not owned and resided in the dwelling for the 12 months prior to the month of application. - The applicant has failed to document that the heating system in need of repair or replacement has been the primary heating system for the 12 months preceding the month of application. - Reimbursement for work that was started and/or completed prior to the applicant's HEAP eligibility determination.
+- The applicant has not owned and resided in the dwelling for the 12 months prior to the month of application. - The applicant has failed to document that the heating system in need of repair or replacement has been the primary heating system for the 12 months preceding the month of application. - Reimbursement for work that was started and/or completed prior to the applicant's HEAP eligibility determination. - Work that was not authorized by the SSD - Replacements or repairs will not be authorized for residences with more than two units. - Payment for repairs or replacement for heating equipment that is inoperable due to flood, fire, or other natural disasters. - Payment for repair and/or replacement may not be made in situations where the dwelling has been determined to be unsafe, is not habitable, or is out of compliance with building/safety codes and the situation cannot be corrected in a reasonable or cost effective manner in order to ensure safe and healthy habitation. - Payments for replacements cannot be made to install heating systems in dwellings where a current system does not exist. - Payment cannot be made when the applicant's homeowners insurance is available to pay for the repair or replacement. - Applicants whose primary equipment was replaced using HEAP funds within ten years from the date of application are not eligible for another replacement. - Applicants whose residence is for sale and who have a signed sales contract are not eligible for repair/replacement benefits.

-- Work that was not authorized by the SSD. - Replacements or repairs will not be authorized for residences with more than two units. - Payment for repairs or replacement for heating equipment that is inoperable due to flood, fire, or other natural disasters. - Payment for repair and/or replacement may not be made in situations where the dwelling has been determined to be unsafe, is not habitable, or is out of compliance with building/safety codes and the situation cannot be corrected in a reasonable or cost effective manner in order to ensure safe and healthy habitation. - Payments for replacements cannot be made to install heating systems in dwellings where a current system does not exist. - Payment cannot be made when the applicant's homeowners insurance is available to pay for the repair or replacement. - Applicants whose primary equipment was replaced using HEAP funds within ten years from the date of application are not eligible for another replacement. - Applicants whose residence is for sale and who have a signed sales contract are not eligible for repair/replacement benefits. - Eligibility for applicants whose dwelling is in the process of foreclosure or for sale on the open market must be assessed on a case-by-case basis to determine when and if the premises will actually be vacated by the applicant. - Payments for parts and labor charged for the repair or replacement of any optional or non-essential heating system components should not be made; however, a programmable thermostat and broken or nonexistent fuel tank gauges should be installed, with client consent, on all repairs and replacements, whenever practical. - Roadworthy trailers or mobile homes registered with the Division of Motor Vehicles are not considered permanent primary residences. - Payments for prorated furnace replacement benefits if the necessary supplemental funding is unavailable or co-owners available resources are unavailable are prohibited.
+- Eligibility for applicants whose dwelling is in the process of foreclosure or for sale on the open market must be assessed on a case-by-case basis to determine when and if the premises will actually be vacated by the applicant. - Payments for parts and labor charged for the repair or replacement of any optional or non-essential heating system components should not be made. - Roadworthy trailers or mobile homes registered with the Department of Motor Vehicles are not considered permanent primary residences. - Payments for prorated furnace replacement benefits if the necessary supplemental funding is unavailable or co-owners available resources are unavailable are prohibited. - Applicants who live in a dwelling that is being purchased through a land contract or reside in a rent to own dwelling are prohibited from receiving a Heating Equipment Repair/Replacement benefit.